 Master of Science (M.S.)

-As the field of communication has matured, the value of research-based decision making has become clear.
-Communication professionals must know about acquiring and assessing relevant information and integrating their analysis of that information into the decision-making process.
+As the field of communication has evolved, research-based decision making has become increasingly important.
+Specifically, communication professionals must be able to acquire and assess relevant information and effectively integrate their analysis into the decision-making process.

-The Master of Science (M.S.) degree is a versatile program that meets the needs of various aspects of professional communication.
-Students will enhance their effectiveness and leadership skills within an organization and find that the degree is rewarding and beneficial to their careers.
-Visit the School of Communications website gvsu.edu/soc for admissions requirements.
+The Master of Science in Communication is a versatile program that meets the needs of those in the field of communication.
+Students will enhance their professional effectiveness and their leadership skills, and they will find it beneficial to their career development.
+Visit the School of Communications website for admissions requirements: gvsu.edu/soc

-The program is designed to enhance effectiveness and leadership skills valuable to organizations such as:
+The program is designed to enhance effectiveness and leadership skills central to various applications of professional communication, such as:

 - Public relations